PrathamGoyal-dotcom/PrathamGoyal-dotcom/README.md

 - 👋 Hi, I’m @PrathamGoyal-dotcom
 - 👀 I’m interested in  Coding and Gaming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Game programming and development
 - 💞️ I’m looking to collaborate on  Any work to gain some knowledge
 - 📫 How to reach me Mail at prathamgoyal1911@gmail.com